 Butler's is southeast of Pittsburgh near Round Hill Regional Park and Seven Springs.
-Two parkland style courses here, built over a period of years with the first nine holes in 1924, designed by John Butler, with the most recent built in 2000.
+There's two parkland style courses here built over a period of years with the first nine holes in 1924, designed by John Butler with the most recent built in 2000.

-The Woodside is 6,314 yards from the back tees, 128 slope, and Lakeside is 6,689 yards, 130 slope, but with a number of shorter tee boxes.
-Interesting layouts over rolling hills, not much water, moderately bunkered, tree lined fairways, and mid-sized greens.
-Woodside is routed along the banks of the Youghiogheny River, and has what is known as the best final closing holes in Pennsylvania.
-Lakeside has more elevation change, is very scenic and playable, but with a few blind shots.
+The Woodside is 6,314 yards from the back tees, 128 slope, and Lakeside is 6,689 yards, 130 slope, both with a number of shorter tee boxes.
+They're equally interesting layouts over rolling hills without much water in play, moderately bunkered with tree lined fairways and mid-sized greens.
+Woodside is routed along the banks of the Youghiogheny River and has what is known as the best final closing holes in Pennsylvania.
+Lakeside has more elevation change, is very scenic and playable but with a few blind shots.

 No golf course reviews have been submitted on this course.